>

 What you can do:

 1 Use a thermal protective formula before applying heat.
-These products provide a barrier between the hair strand and the heat of dryers and irons, which can help protect dry hair from thermal tools.
+Products like Matrix Keep Me Vivid Color Velvetizer Leave-In provide a barrier between the hair strand and the heat of dryers and irons, which can help protect dry hair from thermal tools.
+Velvetizer protects hair from both heat damage and UV damage, both of which not only cause dryness, but also cause your beautifully crafted hair color to fade.

 2 Consider using ionic thermal tools.
 The makers of these types of products explain that positive and negative ions exist in all substances, and when wet, hair is positively charged.
 Ionic hair dryers inject the hair with negative ions, allowing water molecules to penetrate deep into the hair.
 As a result, dry hair is rehydrated.